Yes, you heard it right. Relax

 Stress causes a lot of physical and mental damage to the wellbeing of a person and that is why you must find time to relax.
 There are so many benefits of relaxation.

 You won’t even imagine that relaxing can have so many benefits.
-Let’s look at the importance of relaxation and some of the techniques you can adopt to feel more relaxed.
+Let’s look at the importance of relaxation and why relaxation is important.
+We have also mentioned some of the techniques you can adopt to feel more relaxed.

 1. Relaxation Rids Many Ailments

 Stress causes physical agony and pain to many.
 A stressful day can lead to a headache, neck pain, and other such symptoms.
 Long term stress can also lead to certain endocrine issues.

 Endocrine disorders include diabetes mellitus, Addison’s disease, and other such adverse conditions.
 It is not possible to rid your day of stress completely.

 Everyone goes through small levels of stress every day.
 Your body has adapted to these small levels of stress, but prolonged stress can lead to adverse effects on the body.

 A study by Salaam Ranabir and K Reetu from the Indian Journal of Endocrinology and Metabolism has revealed that stress causes a change in the serum level of various hormones including CRH, cortisol, catecholamines, and thyroid hormone.

 These changes may be required for the fight or flight response of the individual to stress.
 However, long-term exposure to stress may lead to many deleterious consequences leading to various endocrine disorders.

 Also, stress leads to a change in the clinical course or status of many endocrine conditions.